Elon Musk sells X to his own xAI for $33 billion in all-stock deal

 “xAI and X’s futures are intertwined.
 Today, we officially take the step to combine the data, models, compute, distribution and talent.
 This combination will unlock immense potential by blending xAI’s advanced AI capability and expertise with X’s massive reach,” Musk wrote on X. “The combined company will deliver smarter, more meaningful experiences to billions of people while staying true to our core mission of seeking truth and advancing knowledge.”

-It's not clear if the move will change anything for X users — xAI already uses data from X user posts to train its artificial intelligence models and paying X users have access to its AI chatbot, Grok.
+It's not clear if the move will change anything for X users — xAI already uses data from X user posts to train its artificial intelligence models and paying X users have access to its AI chatbot, Grok, while nonpaying users can ask the chatbot 10 questions every 2 hours.

 Credit: AP

-Note: This story was first published on Mar.
-28, 2025.
-It was updated on Mar.
-29, 2025 to correct that Grok has already been available to X’s nonpaying users on a limited basis.
-An earlier version stated Grok had only been available to X users who paid for a subscription.